Homestead (film): Production

 In January 2024, Angel Studios announced that a post-apocalyptic drama film titled Homestead had completed filming with Ben Smallbone directing, and Phillip Abraham, Leah Bateman and Jason Ross writing the screenplay.
 Neal McDonough, Dawn Olivieri, Currie Graham, Susan Misner, Bailey Chase, Jesse Hutch, Kevin Lawson, Kearran Giovanni, Tyler Lofton, Olivia Sanabia, Grace Powell and Caden Dragomer round out the main cast.

 Principal photography began on August 7, 2023, in Salt Lake City.

 Release

 Homestead was released in the United States on December 20, 2024.

 Reception

 Box office

 In the United States, the film made $6 million from 1,886 theaters in its opening weekend, finishing fifth in the box office top ten.
 It added $3.1 million in its second weekend, and $2 million in its third, dropping to ninth.
+It finished its box office run with $20.8 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on five critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, and 85% positive on PostTrak.

 Television series

-Homestead was released simultaneously with two streaming television episodes of the same name which continue the storyline within the film.
-The series is currently slated to be eight episodes and streams exclusively on the Angel Studios website and mobile application.
+The film served as a sort of pilot for Homestead: The Series, which was released as a streaming television series of the same name that continues the storyline of the film.
+The first season was intended to be released with or shortly after the film, but weather-related delays on set in Utah halted production after the first two episodes were filmed.
+The first two episodes were released on the Angel streaming platform concurrently with the film.
+Production resumed on the remainder of season 1 in 2025, and the remaining six episodes of season 1 were released in November 2025.
+Season 2 is in production.